The Society of Folk Dance Historians (SFDH)

 The Bulgarian scholars put Shopi as a subgroup of the Bulgarian ethnos.
 As with every ethnographic group, the Bulgarian Academy notes, the Šopi in Bulgaria consider themselves the true and most pure of the Bulgarians, just as the mountaineers around Turnovo claim their land as true Bulgaria from time immemorial, etc.

-Many Yugoslav and Serbian scholars put the Šopi as a subgroup of the Serbian ethnos, claiming that the group is closer to Serbs than Bulgarians culturally and linguistically, calling it a Serbian population in a foreign (Bulgarian) area, at the Serbo-Bulgarian border.
+Many Serbian scholars put the Šopi as a subgroup of the Serbian ethnos, claiming that the group is closer to Serbs than Bulgarians culturally and linguistically, calling it a Serbian population in a foreign (Bulgarian) area, at the Serbo-Bulgarian border.

 The Šopi have a very original and characteristic folklore.
 The traditional male costume of the Šopi is white, while the female costumes are diverse.
 White male costumes are spread at the western Šopluk.
 The hats they wear are also white and tall (called gugla).
 Traditionally Šopi costume from the Kyustendil region are in black and they are called Chernodreshkovci (blackcoats).
 Some Šop women wear a special kind of sukman called a litak, which is black, generally is worn without an apron, and is heavily decorated around the neck and bottom of the skirt in gold, often with great quantities of gold-colored sequins.
 Embroidery is well developed as an art and is very conservative.

 Religion: Predominantly Eastern Orthodox Christianity